SQULS/Remnant-Keylogger/README.md

 ### HOUR

 The hour at which keylog will be sent.
-This use the 24 hour clock.
+This uses the 24 hour clock.

 ### MINUTE